andreighinea1/BachelorThesis/README.md

 This guide will help you set up the environment for EEG Emotion Recognition using Miniconda, FFMPEG, cuDNN, and PyTorch.

+## Overview

+This project focuses on EEG emotion recognition through advanced machine learning techniques.
+It includes the following capabilities:

+- **Dataset Collection**: Using prepared `.mp4` videos categorized by emotions (negative, neutral, positive).
+- **Model Training and Evaluation**: Includes baseline training on the SEED dataset and custom dataset EmotionWave.
+- **GAN Implementation**: Utilizes GANs for data augmentation.

+All model code is located in the `model` directory, and paths mentioned will be relative to this directory.

+### EmotionWave Dataset

+For access to the EmotionWave dataset, you may contact the project owner at `andreidezvoltator@gmail.com` to request the dataset.

+## Prerequisites

+Before diving into the installation steps, ensure you have the following prerequisites:

+- Miniconda
+- FFMPEG
+- cuDNN
+- Git
+- PyCharm Professional with Jupyter Notebook extension (VSCode is also possible but not covered here)

+Instead of using Conda, you may also use a Python virtual environment, but the guide will focus on Conda.

 ## 1. Clone the Repository

 First, clone the repository to your local machine using Git.